LearnOnDemandSystems/docs/guides/idl/idlv3.md

 bar.
 Although you can make the navigation bar larger or smaller than the default values, consider the tradeoffs.
 If you make it larger, you lose valuable screen real estate for the VMs.
-If you make it smaller, the IDL outline may wrap unnecessarily.
+If you make it smaller, the IDL (legacy) outline may wrap unnecessarily.
 Users can resize the navigation bar, according to their own preferences and can pin/unpin it.